EggNuke (EGG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 EggNuke Historical Price

-According to the latest data gathered on EggNuke live price page, the current price of EggNuke is 0.00004659USD.
-The circulating supply of EggNuke(EGG) is 739.80M EGG , giving it a market capitalization of $34.47K.
+According to the latest data gathered on EggNuke live price page, the current price of EggNuke is 0.00004488USD.
+The circulating supply of EggNuke(EGG) is 739.60M EGG , giving it a market capitalization of $33.19K.

 - 30 Days0.00%$ --$ 0.000131$ 0.000029